Sofie8/MDAW-2021/README.md

   You can find [here](https://sofie8.github.io/Stiemerlab/README_MDAW.html) the instructions for the installation of the softwares.

-  From April 12 we make the conference platform in Gather-town accessible, where you can contact us if you need help with installation!
+  From April 12, you can meet me in the Gather-town platform, and/or mail me, if you need help with installation.

   Sofie